rmenon1008/mockupgen/README.md

 ```

 # About
 Mockups typically require expensive and slow image processing tools to create.
-While these can create very realistic mockups, they're very manual and usually overkill for the blog post thumbnail I'm trying to create.
+While these can create realistic mockups, they're very manual and usually overkill for the blog post thumbnail I'm trying to create.

 The tool uses opencv to mask, warp and composite screenshots onto a template.
 Right now, it doesn't do any lighting or shadow effects.